a1cadd/librenms/doc/Alerting/Transports.md

 webhooks along with the relevant options to go with it.
 Simple html tags are stripped from the message.
 All options are optional, the only required value is for url, without this  then no call to Slack will be made.
+Ensure you are adding the transport while browsing to your full FQDN e.g. https://librenms.fqdn.com. librenms or IP will result in failure to add

 We currently support the following attachment options: